 Remember that Pleasure is a Part of Well-Being!

 Sexual and reproductive health is more than just contraception and condoms – it’s also making sure that your sexual needs are being met in a healthy, positive way.
-That can mean masturbation, that can mean exploring different interests in your partner – but they all involve a certain amount of openness and honesty with yourself.
+That can mean masturbation, which can mean exploring different interests in your partner – but they all involve a certain amount of openness and honesty with yourself.

 Being sex-positive doesn’t mean always wanting sex, or being comfortable talking about sexual things with any person anywhere, it just means being comfortable and unashamed about the sex you want, and treating other people’s sexualities with respect even when they differ!